ArchaicQuest/ArchaicQuest-II/README.md

 ## A MUD codebase to create a multiplayer text based RPG, also known a Multi User Dungeon (MUD)

-Goal of ArchaicQuest II is to provide a MUD codebase that makes building and managing your game simple and fun especially for non coders with the help of the admin tool.
+Goal of ArchaicQuest II is to make a MUD that feels nostalgic and compelling to play as well as providing a MUD codebase that makes building and managing your own game simple and fun especially for non coders with the help of the admin tool.

-[play.archaicquest.com](play.archaicquest.com) is the flagship MUD built with ArchaicQuest II.
+[play.archaicquest.com](https://play.archaicquest.com) is the flagship MUD built with ArchaicQuest II.

 ## Current Features
 - Currently 54 commands, commands can also be abbreviated  🔠
 - Cardinal and Ordinal Movement directions including up and down 🦶
-- Auto Attack combat ⚔
+- Auto Attack combat rounds ⚔
 - Skills & spells 💫
 - 350+ socials 😃
-- Look, examine, smell, taste, and touch 👁🔎👃👅🤏
+- Look, examine, smell, taste, and touch objects 👁🔎👃👅🤏
 - Day and Night cycles 🌞🌛
 - Communication among players publicly and privately 💬
 - NPCs can follow waypoints and execute commands 🎭
 - Ability to add simple or complex quests with Lua Scripting ⁉
 - Event scripts for NPCs/Rooms for your scripting needs 📜
+- Room and NPC emotes 💃

 ## About the Projects